Milo Solutions

 This is what separates high-growth companies from those that struggle to scale.

-Once funding is secured, there is immense pressure to deliver fast growth, with investors expecting rapid scaling and significant traction to justify their investment.
+Once funding is secured, there is immense pressure to deliver fast growth, with investors expecting rapid scaling and significant traction for further expansion to justify their investment.

 📌 Tip: Many startups fail at Series A because they lack clear revenue models or scalable customer acquisition strategies.

 Series A funding round mainly attracts venture capital (VC) firms.
+Startups must strategically plan to raise Series A funding to attract venture capital firms.
 They are institutional investors providing large funding rounds to help startups scale.

 Corporate investors also participate in this stage, focusing on startups that align with their strategic interests and industry focus.